Anchorsify/Anchorsify.github.io/_pages/Combat.md

 Ignite's effects are somewhat complicated.
 Like most statuses, it has a severity.
 You suffer a penalty to your Stealth checks equal to its severity, and every 5 IC you take damage equal to its severity, plus its severity in percent of your current Vitality.

 Thus, an Ignite 10 would give you -10 to your Stealth and would deal 10 damage, plus 10% of your current Vitality.
 This damage can Wound, and wounds from Ignite are Energy Wounds.
-Each time it does damage, you subtract (RES/20) from its severity.
+Each time it does damage, you subtract (RES/30, minimum 1) from its severity.

 If you have no Vitality remaining, it instead does damage equal to its severity in percent of your maximum HP.
 The above Ignite 10 effect would deal 10% of your maximum HP in damage.